Burgas: Names

-It is widely considered, including by the city's official website, that the name of the city is derived from the Latin word "burgus", meaning a "tower", after a local ancient Roman travel post, which used to be in the area of today's Burgas Port.
-Fifteen centuries later, the settlement was mentioned by the Byzantine poet Manuel Philes as "Pyrgos" (Greek: Πύργος), a word identical in meaning with the Greek word for tower.
-The name passed to Bulgarian through the Turkish Burgaz.
+The city's name is considered to go back to the Greek word for "tower", "Pyrgos" (Greek: Πύργος).
+It is mentioned by the Byzantine poet Manuel Philes and rendered in Turkish as Burgaz.

 There are several alternative explanations for the name's origin.
 One of them states the city's name comes from Gothic name "baurgs", meaning "signified consolidated walled villages".
 According to Bulgarian prof. Kiril Vlahov, the name of the city comes from the Thracian word "pyurg", meaning "fortification of wooden beams".

 Geography

 Topography

 Burgas is situated at the westernmost point of the bay by the same name and in the eastern part of the Burgas Plain, in the east of the Upper Thracian Plain.
 Burgas is located some 360 km from Sofia, 255 km from Plovdiv, 130 km from Varna, and 332 km from Istanbul.
 To the west, south and north, the city is surrounded by the Burgas Lakes: Burgas, Atanasovsko, and Mandrensko, which are home to several hundred bird species.
 Pan-European corridor 8 passes through the city, the European routes E87 and E773, and the longest national rout I/6.
 The St. Anastasia Island is a part of the city.